MCAT: Scaling Many-to-Many Speech-to-Text Translation with MLLMs to 70 Languages: Experiments

 \subsubsection{\textbf{Scaling Law of Data}}

-Table \ref{tab:covost2} validates the \textbf{Data Scaling Law}: increasing the English training data for the MCAT-Small-9B model from the low-data FLEURS regime (\textbf{7.5 h}) to the larger CoVoST-2 dataset (\textbf{429.6 h}) results in a dramatic performance surge.
-Specifically, this $\sim$57$\times$ increase in data volume boosts the average COMET score from 81.7 to \textbf{85.6}, confirming that even with a fixed architecture, performance is strongly bounded by the scale of the training data.
+Table \ref{tab:covost2} validates the data scaling law by demonstrating that performance is strongly bounded by training data volume even with a fixed architecture.
+Expanding the English training data for the MCAT-Small-9B model from the low-data FLEURS regime (\textbf{7.5 h}) to the larger CoVoST-2 dataset (\textbf{429.6 h}) yields a dramatic performance surge.
+This $\sim$57$\times$ increase in data volume boosts the average COMET score from 81.7 to \textbf{85.6}.
+These results confirm that scaling the data corpus remains an essential driver for improving translation quality in speech-to-text tasks.